 The Mughal Gardens in Rashtrapati Bhavan has been opened for the public today.
-The beautiful gardens have been graced with an array of beautiful flowers making it a stunner.
+The gardens have been graced with an array of beautiful flowers making it a stunner.
 The gardens will be opened for the general public from February 6, 2019, to March 10, 2019, between 9:30 am and 4.00 pm.
 President Ram Nath Kovind inaugurated Udyanotsav 2019 earlier this week.

 Around 70 varieties of flowers including those imported from the Netherlands and Japan are also on display.
-From tulips, roses, bougainvillaea to Matthiola incana (imported from Japan) 100s of flowers have graced the 15-acre gardens.
+From tulips, roses, bougainvillaea to Matthiola incana (imported from Japan) hundreds of flowers have graced the 15-acre gardens.
 The Rashtrapati Bhavan includes seven gardens of which the Mughal Gardens have been opened for the general public.
 Udyanotsav 2019 Dates & Tickets: Rashtrapati Bhavan's Mughal Gardens to Open for Visitors; Book Online at rb.nic.in

 Check out pictures of the flowers that have bloomed at Rashtrapati Bhavan: